StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/GRANT.md

 * You must first run SET CATALOG before you run this command.
 * You can also use `<db_name>.<table_name>` to represent a table.
 * You can grant the SELECT privilege on all tables in Internal and External Catalogs to read data from these tables.
-For tables in Hive and Iceberg Catalogs，you can grant the INSERT privilege to write data into such tables (supported since v3.1 for Iceberg and v3.2 for Hive)
+For tables in Hive Catalogs，you can grant the INSERT privilege to write data into such tables (supported since v3.1).

   ```SQL
   GRANT <priv> ON TABLE <db_name>.<table_name> TO {ROLE <role_name> | USER <user_name>}